JeanCarlos98/mario-game/README.md

 A clone of Super Mario Bros.
 16-bit version game.

 ### About
 This game is based of the Super Mario Bros.
 16-bit version featured on Super Mario All-Starts for the SNES.
-The game is written in a Java an using the [LibGdx](http://libgdx.badlogicgames.com/) engine.
+The game is written in Java an using the [LibGdx](http://libgdx.badlogicgames.com/) engine.

 ### Goal
 The ultimate goal is to create a our own Super Mario Bros. like game.
 The main target platform will eventually be Android.